Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 I dislike any spell system that use "memory" as the basis of their balance.
 My memory don't usually start to forget things I just used ...
 It tends to forget things I rarely use ...

-When I saw that memory was used
+When I saw that memory was used ad a balancing mechanisim

 Mana is a better fit naratively, but mechanicaly it goes against the simplicity of resources management of TBH.